pentaplus/learning_with_graphs_2/README.txt

 determined, on which the embeddings will run.
 See the comments within "code/eval_embeddings.py" for more information.

-The classification accuracies and runtimes are evaluated on the following eight
-datasets: MUTAG, PTC(MR), ENZYMES, DD, NCI1, NCI109, FLASH CFG, and ANDROID FCG.
+The classification accuracies and runtimes were evaluated on the following eight datasets: MUTAG, PTC(MR), ENZYMES, DD, NCI1, NCI109, FLASH CFG, and ANDROID FCG.
 The datasets are contained in the folder "datasets".

 The results of the experiments presented in the master's thesis can be found in the folder "results_final".